uchicago-cs/cmsc23320/website/projects/project2_tips.rst

 In this project, you will be implementing TCP, which is specified in `RFC 793 <http://tools.ietf.org/html/rfc793>`_.
 Like many network protocols, certain aspects of the specification may be unclear.
 When you run into such an issue, you should first check `RFC 1122 <http://tools.ietf.org/html/rfc1122>`_: it provides corrections and clarifications on RFC 793.
-If you are still unclear on how to proceed, then ask on Piazza: we will provide an ex cathedra ruling on how you should interpret the RFC.
+If you are still unclear on how to proceed, then ask on Ed Discussion: we will provide an ex cathedra ruling on how you should interpret the RFC.

 That said, there are parts of the RFC that *do* provide unambiguous formulas.